Vivekkr83/QuickScribe/README.md

 ![Azzipp notes home page](https://user-images.githubusercontent.com/75994974/180800331-1114dc62-adb1-4055-a999-5ecee763a472.JPG)

 ## User Registration
 On clicking the Sign Up button, the user is redirected to Registration page.
-There users have to enter their Username, Email ID and create a password to create a new accoutn.
+There users have to enter their Username, Email ID and create a password to create a new account.
 User can also provide diaplay picture.

 ![AZzipP Notes - Google Chrome 2022-07-25 18-55-21_7](https://user-images.githubusercontent.com/91874598/180798944-34792d65-2b12-45a2-a665-1b3ff3908b95.gif)